Students in Rome

 Fall and Spring Semester

-• ART 121 Art of Italy (3 credits, Art core)
+• ART 121 The Art of Italy (3 credits, art core)

-• CTH/PHI 210 Search for Happiness (3 credits, Ethics core)
+• CTH/PHI 210 Search for Happiness (3 credits, ethics core)

-• THE/CTH 234 Benedict: Yesterday and Today (3 credits, Theology core or “THE 200-level or above” core elective)
+• THE/CTH 234 Benedict: Yesterday and Today (3 credits, theology core or “THE 200-level or above” core elective)

 • HIS/CLA 311 Grandeur of Rome (3 credits, liberal arts core elective)